astral-sh/ty/docs/reference/editor-settings.md

 ## `python.ty.disableLanguageServices`

+!!! warning "Deprecated"

+    This option has been deprecated.
+Use [`ty.disableLanguageServices`](#disablelanguageservices) instead.

 Whether to disable the language services for the ty language server like code completion, hover, go to definition, etc.